Duration

 Programme overview

-You can study for the CertLang alongside any other degree or take it alone and study part-time.
+You can study for the CertLang alongside any degree programme or take it alone and study part-time.

 Choose from a wide variety of languages, with options available whether you are a beginner or have prior knowledge.
 Your language study will give you a more informed, in-depth understanding of another culture and will enhance your global awareness.